Warrumbungle Shire: Council

 The Shire was created in 2004 by the amalgamation of Coolah and Coonabarabran Shire councils.
 Following amalgamation, the Shire was run by an administrator, until elections were held in March 2005.

 Current composition and election method

 Warrumbungle Shire Council is composed of nine councillors elected proportionally as a single ward.
 All councillors are elected for a fixed four-year term of office.
-The most recent election was held on 10 September 2016, and the makeup of the council is as follows:
+The most recent election was held in 2021, and the makeup of the council is as follows:

-The current Council, elected in 2016, alphabetically, is:
+The current Council, elected in 2021, is:

 The mayor is elected by the councillors every two years.
-At the last mayoral election held 20 September 2018, Cr Todd was elected as mayor and Cr Iannuzzi elected as deputy mayor.
+At the last mayoral election held 21 September 2023, Cr Rindfleish was elected as mayor and Cr Newton elected as deputy mayor.